SuryaSwain/Databricks-Certified-Data-Engineer-Projects/associate/index.md

 ## Introduction

 The Databricks Certified Data Engineer Associate certification validates your skills in designing and maintaining data pipelines using the Databricks platform.
-This stage include hands-on projects that align with the certification's core competencies, including:
+This stage includes hands-on projects that align with the certification's core competencies, including:

 - **Data Exploration and Transformation**: Analyzing and processing datasets using PySpark and Spark SQL.
 - **ETL Processes**: Implementing robust ETL workflows with Spark and Delta Lake.